swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-issuer.md

   ⚙️ Please, store the value of <code>"management_id"</code> response field into shell variable <code>CREDENTIAL_ID</code>, as the value is required in the "Update Status" call.
 </div>

-To check the result, create a deep-link QR code from the resulting `offer_deeplink` field, which then can be scanned with the swiyu-Wallet app.
+To check the result, create a deep-link QR code from the resulting `"offer_deeplink"` field, which then can be scanned with the swiyu-Wallet app.

 ## Update status